xiemythu/xiemythu.github.io/_pages/chinese.md

 ## 修改在审论文

-* **Mengying Xie** and Yijia Jing, "Rewarding women’s political empowerment?
-The effects of gender equality on foreign aid allocation", ***Public Administration and Development***, RR.

 * **Mengying Xie** and  Ling Chen, "A new window of opportunity?
 Explaining the influence of China’s involvement in energy transitions across developing countries."
 (Under Review)